pragmaxim/pragmaxim.github.io/content/blog/sustainable-self-care.md

 Realistic idealists, constructive problem solvers, pragmatists, optimists, better treat those who lost ideals and love frankly or stay away as it is not a burden to bear.
-We are probably the only species that were given the ability to day-dream and fulfil our dreams, yet it is so hard in comfortable times we live in.
+We are probably the only species that were given the ability to day-dream and fulfil our dreams in the most comfortable times.
 Lack of dreaming or inability to take action without hesitation is just an acceptance of fate that we were born into, a self-fulfilling prophecy crafted by nature of the era and social bubble we live in, not by us.

 ---

 P.S.
-For the eyes of people in their twenties to save tons of dirty laundry washing :) I sincerely hope this will iencourage you to dream and work hard for it.
+For the eyes of people in their twenties to save tons of dirty laundry washing :) I sincerely hope this will encourage you to dream and work hard for it.